This is a Service Pack release of the MySQL Enterprise Server 5.1.

 ExtractValue()more than once in a single query could produce erroneous results.
 (Bug #43183)

 Incorrect elevation of warning messages to error messages for unsafe statements caused a server crash.
 (Bug #42640)

-The functions listed in Creating Geometry Values Using MySQL-Specific Functions, previously accepted WKB arguments and returned WKB values.
+The functions listed in MySQL-Specific Functions That Create Geometry Values, previously accepted WKB arguments and returned WKB values.
 They now accept WKB or geometry arguments and return geometry values.

-The functions listed in Creating Geometry Values Using WKB Functions, previously accepted WKB arguments and returned geometry values.
+The functions listed in Functions That Create Geometry Values from WKB Values, previously accepted WKB arguments and returned geometry values.
 They now accept WKB or geometry arguments and return geometry values.
 (Bug #38990)